Sitecore-Hackathon/2021-admin-b/README.md

 ⟹ Provide documentation about your module, how do the users use your module, where are things located, what do the icons mean, are there any secret shortcuts etc.

 ### Content Author Experience
-1. Navigate to cm.hack.localhost and login with admin/b
+1. Navigate to https://cm.hack.localhost/sitecore and login with admin/b
 2. Select the experience editor
 3. Select the top banner component and click the "Personalization" button
 4. Review the personalization conditions.
 Each condition takes a profiled 'Genre' as an input and provides a movie data source as an output.